jalal-hdid/Gearbox-Fault-Diagnosis-FEN/README.md

    - V-4.
 Classification reports and confusion matrices results displaying

 ## Dataset Availability
-The original gearbox vibration dataset used in this study is publicly available through Kaggle:
+The original gearbox vibration dataset used in this study is publicly available in Kaggle:

 https://www.kaggle.com/datasets/brjapon/gearbox-fault-diagnosis